 We aim to provide a curriculum that is broad, balanced, challenging and fun.
 We believe that a strong partnership between school, home, parish and community is essential to our children's development.
 Through this partnership we can help our children:

-- To develop academically, intellectually, physically, emotionally and socially. - To be prepared for future opportunities, responsibilities and experiences within and beyond our school. - To enjoy learning and to become independent, self-disciplined and self-motivated, and to achieve the highest standards of which they are capable.
-(CRC Article 6) - To develop and live by a personal set of well-founded moral values based upon Christian beliefs.
-(CRC Article 14) - To develop an awareness and appreciation of human achievements and aspirations, in our own and other societies.
-(CRC Article 28) - To gain understanding of and respect for people whose ways of life and points of view differ from their own.
-(CRC Article 29) - To develop lively, enquiring, imaginative and creative minds, with the confidence to question.
-(CRC Article 31) - To be adaptable learners in a rapidly changing, challenging world.
+To develop academically, intellectually, physically, emotionally and socially.

+To be prepared for future opportunities, responsibilities and experiences within and beyond our school.

+To enjoy learning and to become independent, self-disciplined and self-motivated, and to achieve the highest standards of which they are capable.
+(CRC Article 6)

+To develop and live by a personal set of well-founded moral values based upon Christian beliefs.
+(CRC Article 14)

+To develop an awareness and appreciation of human achievements and aspirations, in our own and other societies.
+(CRC Article 28)

+To gain understanding of and respect for people whose ways of life and points of view differ from their own.
+(CRC Article 29)

+To develop lively, enquiring, imaginative and creative minds, with the confidence to question.
 (CRC Article 31)